moh92ahm/primedent-static/README.md

 There is also a simplified [one click deploy](https://github.com/payloadcms/payload/tree/templates/with-vercel-postgres) to Vercel should you need it.

+#### Static deployments

+If you only need a static front-end, add `output: 'export'` to your `next.config.js` and create a minimal `vercel.json` pointing Vercel at the `dist` directory.
+Running `npm run build` will then generate the fully static site that can be deployed without any server functions.

 ### Self-hosting

 Before deploying your app, you need to: